vmakaa/pwn-counter/index.md

 # Welcome

-This is my personal site — CTF writeups, notes, and a running tally of boxes I've pwned.
+This is my personal site/repo used to keep track of things like the CTFs I have done and their writeups, reverse engineering challenges, homelabs, etc.

 Use the sidebar (or search above) to browse by category:

-- **Web Exploitation** — SQLi, XSS, SSRF, auth bypass, etc.
-- **Pwn / Binary Exploitation** — buffer overflows, ROP chains, heap exploitation.
+- **Pwn Counter** — Counter of the boxes I have pwned as well as a writeup for each
-- **Reverse Engineering** — disassembly, decompilation, obfuscation.
+- **Reverse Engineering** — crackmes, malware analysis, etc.
-- **Cryptography** — classical and modern crypto challenges.
+- **Homelabs** — homelabs.
-- **Forensics** — memory dumps, packet captures, steganography.
+- **Forensics** — Mainly just CyberDefenders.
-- **Misc** — everything else (OSINT, scripting puzzles, etc).
+- **Misc** — things I find interesting.
-- **Pwn Counter** — my running boxes-pwned count, plus TryHackMe box writeups.

 ---

-*New writeups are added as I solve more challenges.
-Feel free to browse via the sidebar.*
+*As I learn more, this website will grow in content.
+A cool tracking of my journey*